Dliv3/Venom/README-en.md

 - Only one admin node is supported at this stage to manage the network.
 - To operate on a newly joined node, first run the show command on the admin node to synchronize the network topology and node number.
+- When using the second port reuse method (based on iptables), you need to use `script/port_reuse.py` to enable the port reuse rules set by the agent on the target host.

 ## TODO